 Step 1: Admissions Application - Complete your application online, mail it in, or bring it to the CCM Admissions Office.

-- College Transcripts (If you have previously attended another college and wish to transfer credit)
+- Official College Transcripts (If you have previously attended another college and wish to transfer credit)

 Step 2: Acceptance Letter - After we receive the necessary documents, an acceptance letter will be mailed to your home.